ScottLogic/iOS8-day-by-day/01-swift-intro/01-swift-intro.md

 This means that there is actually no way in which you can return a `nil` object, which is a pattern commonly used to indicate an initialization failure in objC.

+> __NOTE:__ This has indeed changed, and Swift 1.1 introduced failable
+> initializers.
+Refer to the Swift book for more information.

 This is apparently likely to change in an upcoming release of the language, but for now the only workaround is to use class methods which return optional types: